 The lower bound for Comparison based sorting algorithm (Merge Sort, Heap Sort, Quick-Sort .. etc) is Ω(nLogn), i.e., they cannot do better than nLogn.

-What if the elements are in range from 1 to n2?
+What if the elements are in the range from 1 to n2?

 Radix Sort is the answer.
 The idea of Radix Sort is to do digit by digit sort starting from least significant digit to most significant digit.
 Radix sort uses counting sort as a subroutine to sort.